CaitlinOCallaghan/ull-shaka-ecosystem/README.md

 ### AWS Protips

 The S3 web console allows users to easily purge the entire bucket with once click.
 However, MediaStore does not.
 To empty a MediaStore container through the web console, you must delete files page by page, and you cannot delete a directory until it is empty.
-If you wish to purge your MediaStore container, please use the following script.
+If you wish to purge your MediaStore container in one go, please use the following script.

 ```console
 foo@bar:~/ull-shaka-ecosystem/demo/server$ ./emptyMediaStoreContainer.sh